rackerlabs/docs-cloud-identity/api-docs/api-reference/methods/roles/get-list-effective-roles-assigned-to-a-user-v2.0.rst

      ``identity:default`` role.

    - The service returns roles for provisioned users only.
-Returning roles for federated users is not yet supported.
+Returning roles for federated users are not yet supported.

 .. csv-table::
    :header: Response code, Name, Description